akikr/content-generator-app/README.md

-# Content Generator Service
+# Content Generator App

-Welcome to the Content Generator Service!
+Welcome to the Content Generator App!
 This Spring Boot application provides a modern web interface for generating a consolidated text file from the contents of a local directory.
 You can feed this generated consolidated text file with a proper PROMPT to any LLM for preparing documentation, analyzing codebases, or code-review, this tool streamlines the process through an intuitive UI.